 28. 37% of all malicious email attachments are .dot and .doc.

 The #1 spot on the list of top malicious email attachments is occupied by .dot and .doc format files (over a third), followed by .exe files with 19.5%.
-These cybercrime statistics featured in a Symantec report clearly show that email is the most practical tool for cybercriminals to commit breaches into businesses and individual information alike.
+These cybercrime statistics featured in a Symantec report clearly show that email is the most practical tool for cybercriminals to commit breaches into business and individual information alike.
 The best way to maintain a high level of protection is, of course, to use antivirus programs.
 It doesn’t hurt to employ some common sense as well.
-Think whether you’re expecting an email from someone you don’t know.
-If not, it’s best to scan it or have your IT expert take a look at it.

 (Varonis)